 While the scope of their work can vary greatly, Manufacturing Engineers are mainly hired to:

-One important thing to keep in mind is that Manufacturing Engineers must accomplish their improved efficiencies and outcomes while maintaining employee safety and upholding product quality standards.
+One important thing to keep in mind is that Manufacturing Engineers must accomplish their improved overall efficiencies and outcomes while maintaining employee safety and upholding product quality standards.

 How Do I Become a Manufacturing Engineer?